vin-sipoi/mintwave/About MintWave.md

 ---

 ## Getting Started
-1. Clone the repository: `git clone https://github.com/your-repo/ai-crypto-trading-bot.git`
+1. Clone the repository: `git clone https://github.com/your-repo/mintwave.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `npm install` To be updated
 3. Deploy smart contracts on Avalanche Testnet.
-4. Start the bot: `npm start`
+4. Start the bot: `npm start` To be updated

 ---